jsmr04/ClotheStore/README.md

 This is a college's project for JavaScript Fundamentals course.
 In this project, I demonstrated al the things I learned through the course.
 The entire project was built using HTML, CSS and JavaScript.

-Spanish Quiz is a A online store based on HTML, CSS and Javascript, built for college purpose.
+ClotheStore is an online store based on HTML, CSS and Javascript, built for college purpose.

 ## Features - Online Store
 *	Browse products by category